MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-escape.md

 ### -param cbInDataSize

-Caller-supplied length, in bytes, of the buffer pointed to by <i>lpInData</i>.
+Caller-supplied length, in bytes, of the buffer pointed to by *lpInData*.

 ### -param pOutData